Techno-populism: Africa

 Populist movements in Africa have primarily revolved around the abilities of African governments in solving crises of electricity and water, garbage collection, housing availability and affordable food.
-Populist political parties during recent.
 Since the early 2000s, Zambia's political scene has been transformed by an opposition party known as the Patriotic Front led by Michael Sata.
 Populist parties have also been present in presidential elections in Kenya, South Africa and Zambia by using the discontent of poor urban and rural populations to influence elections, but their use of digital media to expand their appeal is less pronounced than in other regions.

 Cyber-populism by region

 North America

 Techno-populism was present in the Tea Party movement that focused on primarily on producerism as a methodology in opposing "the elite".
 This movement was partisan against the Democratic administration of President Barack Obama.[201]
 It was considered a techno-populist movement because it was organised by "the people" with little political experience and the movement used social media to lower the costs associated with acquiring new political skills.
 The use of social media also created a democratic forum where individuals could discuss political ideas outside of party politics and also identify their active supporters.
 In political movements, increased communication and discourse can also be the downfall of techno-populist movements similar to how "Individuals who left the Florida Tea Party Movement (FTPM) attributed social media for their exit despite all of the respondents initially were excited by the open, network structure of social media because it maximized interaction among FTPM enthusiasts".
+During the second Trump administration, techno-fascism became mainstreamed amid intensified efforts to delegitimize democratic institutions while leveraging digital tools to dismantle and replace government agencies and personnel, suppress dissent, consolidate control, and erode public trust in independent media and electoral processes.
+This evolution is marked by the fusion of authoritarian political power with advanced surveillance technologies, platform manipulation, and state-aligned disinformation campaigns.